Home » Our School » Exam results and performance data » Exam Information

 On very rare occasions, a problem may arise during the exam season where it may be possible to apply to the exam board for special consideration.

 Candidates will only be eligible for special consideration if they have fully prepared and covered the whole course and their performance in the examination or in the production of coursework is affected by adverse circumstances beyond their control.
-Examples of such circumstances may be illness, accident or injury, bereavement, domestic crisis.
+Examples of such circumstances may be illness, accident or injury, bereavement, or domestic crisis.

 Long term and managed illnesses are not normally eligible for special consideration as these are dealt with under access arrangements.